ShadenSmith/splatt-stream/README.md

 **NOTE**: this is the development repository for the _streaming_ version of SPLATT.
 Run `splatt cpd --help` for streaming instructions.
-In short, you can add the `--stream=<MODE>` flag to stream one tensor mode.
+In short, you can add the `--stream=<MODE> --reg=frob,1e-2,<MODE>` flag to stream one tensor mode with regularization (strongly recommended).
 This is a prototype implementation of the streaming algorithm, and thus the tensor is still read from disk in its entirety and then factored in a streaming manner.

 The streaming algorithm implemented in this library was published in SDM'18:
 "Streaming Tensor Factorization for Infinite Data Sources".
 If this contributes